-TIP The engine oil should be between the minimum and maximum level marks.
+The engine oil should be between the minimum and maximum level marks.

-- 1. Engine oil dipstick
+- 1. Engine oil filler cap

-- 2. Maximum level mark
+- 2. Engine oil dipstick

-- 3. Minimum level mark
+- 3. Maximum level mark

-- 4. Engine oil filler cap
+- 4. Minimum level mark

-- 5. If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
+- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
 NOTICE: Be sure the engine oil is at the correct level, otherwise engine damage may result.
 [ECB00851]

-- 6. Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap.
+6. Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap.

-To change the engine oil (with or without oil filter element cleaning)
+To change the engine oil (with or without oil filter element replacement)

 - 1. Place the ATV on a level surface. - 2.
 Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Place an oil pan under the engine to collect the used oil. - Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.
-NOTICE: When removing the engine oil drain bolt, the compression spring, oil strainer and O-ring will fall out.
-Take care not to lose these parts.
-[ECB00311]
+Place an oil pan under the engine to collect the used oil. - 4.
+Remove the engine oil filler cap, and then remove the engine oil drain bolt and its gasket to drain the oil from the crankcase.

 - 1. Engine oil drain bolt - 2.
-O-ring
+Gasket